netohd/john-doe-form/README.md

 # John Doe Forms

-This is form developed with React, Vite, Typescript, Docker, PostgreSQL and MaterialUI to register customers.
+This is a form developed with React, Vite, Typescript, Docker, PostgreSQL and MaterialUI to register customers.

 To run the project, run the command: